What is Image Alt Text – And How Do I Optimize It?

 Hey, I know the idea of describing every single image sounds like a ton of work.

 If you don’t have time to do it, add descriptive alt text to just 5 images within each gallery or blog post.
-Those images and the post overall will get at least a little boost.
+Those images and the post overall will get a good boost.

 Or, of course, my team can do it for you if you’re in the wedding industry.
 Find out more about wedding SEO services.